josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 Matt has to go.

-I don't expect him to be removed from Automattic leadership (although I think others in leadership absolutely _should_ be considering whether that's the right move).
+I don't expect him to be removed from Automattic leadership (although if there actually _is_ a board, or other people who can challenge Matt's power in that company, I think they absolutely _should_ be considering whether that's the right move for the company).
 But in any case:

 <CalloutPlusQuote>